The Daily

 As a staff writer for the University of Washington’s student newspaper, The Daily, I covered a range of topics from science news to university policy to arts reviews.
 As Development Editor, I also taught The Daily’s contributing writers and new hires.
 In October 2021, I was honored with The Daily’s Staff of the Month Award for the quality of my work and the depth of my investigative research.

-• In my quarterly beat, I covered UW astronomy news, discoveries, and research, interviewing astronomers about their amazing work and reporting on topics like stellar superflares, galactic evolution, and exoplanet discovery.
+In my quarterly beat, I covered UW astronomy news, discoveries, and research, interviewing astronomers about their amazing work and reporting on topics like stellar superflares, galactic evolution, and exoplanet discoveries.

 The Seattle Times